Keysight/bpsve/aws/README.md

 ### 🚀 Deployment

-Starting with version **11.00**, BreakingPoint VE Virtual Controller and Virtual Blade are available on the AWS Marketplace:
+Starting with version **11.00**, BreakingPoint Virtual Edition Virtual Controller and Virtual Blade are available on the AWS Marketplace:

 - [Virtual Controller](https://aws.amazon.com/marketplace/pp/prodview-4s5ym3tp4h3no)
 - [Virtual Blade](https://aws.amazon.com/marketplace/pp/prodview-jlz7x47qr4m4c)

-The BreakingPoint VE product is split between the two above VMs.
+The BreakingPoint Virtual Edition product is split between the two above VMs.
 Please make sure that you subscript to both of them before moving forward.

 ---
 #### 🔧 Prerequisites

 Before you begin, ensure you have the following:
 - **AWS Account**: An active AWS account with appropriate permissions.
-- **BreakingPoint VE License**: Ensure you have a valid license for BreakingPoint VE.
+- **BreakingPoint VE License**: Ensure you have a valid license for BreakingPoint Virtual Edition.
 - **SSH Public and Private Pregenerated Keys**: These SSH keys will be used by the Virtual Controller and Virtual Blade VMs to communicate between each other.
 ---

-#### 🔒 Case Study: Why do we need SSH Public and Private Keys in the BreakingPoint VE VMs ?
+#### 🔒 Why do we need SSH Public and Private Keys in the BreakingPoint Virtual Edition VMs ?

 The Virtual Controller acts as a Virtual Blade manager and needs to communicate with one or more Virtual Blades to be able to attach the Virtual Blades to the Virtual Controller and run your tests.